kriskirla/AllProjects/README.md

 config.txt is only there to store personal preferences

 # Current Progress:
-- Importing Chakbot from C# to Python, this should be done in two weeks including testing.
+- Translating Chakbot from C# to Python to enable multi-platform as well as use in conjunction with Raspberry Pi
 - I have started learning circuitry with RPi3 and succesfully output messages to LCD display using python.
 Currently learning more and familarizing what I can do with RPi and how I can combine it with Chakbot.

 # Future Projects: